It all started with a copywriter called Leo Burnett

 No. But I understand a good deal about how customers think.
 Why they do what they do.
 Understanding the psychology of customers is what fascinates me most of all.

-I read about 100 books or more a year, and listen extensively to audio on learning while in the car (learned this from James C. Collins, Author of ‘Good to Great' and from sales maestro, Brian Tracy).
-The knowledge contained in those audio and books, when meshed with my own, helps me to give readers, workshop participants and clients a unique perspective on business.
+I used to read about 100 books or more a year (now I read probably 10 good books).
+I also listen extensively to audio books and podcasts while taking a 7-10 mile walk almost every day.
+And videos from the BBC, especially.
+I watch tons of them.
+The knowledge contained in those audio, video and books, when meshed with my own, helps me to give readers, workshop participants and clients a unique perspective on business.
 Psychologist I may not be, but psycho I can be 🙂

 Dad was a teacher, mum was a teacher, grandma too…